 What Are the Signs Someone Is on Methamphetamines?

 If you’re searching for information on signs someone is on methamphetamines, you likely already have a sense that your loved one is using meth.
 Still, you may not know all of the signs and you want to understand the facts before you start confronting your loved one about their drug use.
 To understand the signs someone is on methamphetamine, start by remembering that it is a stimulant.
 Methamphetamines stimulate the central nervous system resulting in:

 Methamphetamines are highly addictive and dangerous.
 As the user develops a tolerance, they will use more drugs to achieve the same effect which increases the risk of overdose.
 They may also change how they take the drug to get high faster.
 Injecting meth brings a much faster high than snorting or swallowing.

 Some of the signs of meth abuse will be based on how the person is taking the drug.
 For example, if they are injecting it, they may have track marks.
-Other physical signs will be common across all ways of using.
+Other physical signs will be common across all ways of use.
 You may notice them picking at their skin or hair, dilated pupils, rapid eye movements, twitching or jerky movements, grinding their teeth, or talking constantly.
 All of the signs will be tied to how they are using the drug and what the drug does to the body.
 Sadly, long-term meth use can also damage your mental health.
 Methamphetamine use can lead to mood disturbances, psychosis, and anxiety.

 Get Help for Someone on Methamphetamines at Evolve Indy